-Uncertainty, Variability & Variance — Understanding the Nature of Probability
+Uncertainty, Variability, and Variance (feat. the Nature of Probability)

 The goal of this post is to explain the nature of probability through the concepts of uncertainty, variability, and variance.
-It organizes ideas I thought hard about in a university statistics course.
+I thought deeply about these concepts when taking university statistics, and I've written this by distilling the thoughts I organized back then.

 1. What is uncertainty?

-For example, if you throw a paper airplane 10 times with the exact same force and direction, will it land at the same spot all 10 times?
-No. Uncontrollable variables like wind enter in, so the result keeps changing.
+For example, say I threw a paper airplane 10 times with the same force in the same direction.
+Will the paper airplane land at exactly the same spot all 10 times?
+No. Variables we can't control, like wind, enter in, and the result will keep differing.

 2. What is variability?

-A figure to explain variability — random sampling of data points Figure 1.
-A figure to explain variability
+A figure illustrating variability Figure 1.
+A figure illustrating variability

-When sampling each data point, since every point is randomly sampled from the population (uncertainty), $X_1$ could be 3, or 5, or 10, or even an extreme 100000.
-We call this property variability.
+Let me explain with the figure above.
+When sampling each data point, since all points are randomly sampled from the population (uncertainty), X1 could be 3, could be 5, could be 10, or even — in the extreme — 100000.
+That is, the property above is called variability.

 3. What is variance?

-To express uncertainty and variability mathematically, you compute how far each data point lies from the expected value (mean) that represents the group, and average it.
-That is variance, and it becomes the notion of "average distance."
+When we ask how the uncertainty or variability above can be expressed mathematically, one method is to compute and average how far each data point lies from the expected value — the value that represents the group.
+This is the concept of variance, and it becomes the concept of average distance.

-Why variance is the statistic that represents uncertainty — comparing the explanatory power of the mean Figure 2.
+Why variance is the statistic that represents uncertainty Figure 2.
 Why variance is the statistic that represents uncertainty

-In other words, uncertainty can be quantified as how much it deviates from the mean = the distance from the mean.
-The higher the variance, the greater the deviation in the same action, and the higher the chance of getting an odd data point far from the mean.
+We can see that uncertainty can be quantified by expressing it as the degree of deviation from the mean = the distance from the mean.
+The higher the variance, the higher the degree of deviation when you perform the same action — so you never know what stray data point, far off from the mean, might pop out.

 Summary

-• Variability — the property that results differ each time due to uncertainty
+Variability — the property that the result differs each time you perform the action, due to uncontrollable variables (i.e., due to uncertainty)

 References